China

 of marine protected areas in China's waters3

-As the second-largest nation by land area, China is home to than 200 million hectares (500 million acres) of forests, Asia’s largest wetlands and freshwater flows that support one-fifth of the world's population.
+As the second-largest nation by land area, China is home to than 2 million square kilometers (772,000 square miles) of forests, Asia’s largest wetlands and freshwater flows that support one-fifth of the world's population.

 Since 2002, Conservation International-China has collaborated with government agencies, businesses and local communities to protect nature in China.
-Our efforts focus on promoting nature-based climate solutions and reducing the environmental impact of investments in countries along the Belt and Road Initiative.
+Our efforts focus on promoting nature-based climate solutions and protecting biodiversity.

 Highlight project